mehulagg/gitlab/doc/api/members.md

 Gets a list of group members that count as billable.
 The list includes members in the subgroup or subproject.

+This API endpoint currently only works on top-level groups.
+It will not work on sub-groups.

 NOTE:
-- Unlike other API endpoints, billable members is updated once per day at 12:00 UTC.
+Unlike other API endpoints, billable members is updated once per day at 12:00 UTC.
-- This API currently only works on top-level groups.
-It will not work on sub-groups.

 This function takes [pagination](README.md#pagination) parameters `page` and `per_page` to restrict the list of users.